Epiforge/Extensions/Design/direct-subscription.md

 ## The contract

-> The fast path must never subscribe to fewer change sources than the graph, and must subscribe to exactly the set the graph reaches once every deferred branch has been taken.
+> The fast path must subscribe to exactly the same set of change sources as the graph would, no more and no fewer.

-That sentence used to read "exactly the same set of change sources as the graph would, no more and no fewer," and it was written before anyone knew the graph does not have one set.
-It has a growing one.
-The revision, and what forced it, are in **Deferred branches** below; the change is deliberate and it weakens a promise, so it is stated here rather than buried.
+This sentence was briefly weakened and has been restored.
+The reason for both is in **Deferred branches** below.

 It also inherits the sentence established by `wrapper-deferral`: